ElenaKaticheva/Cambridge-Airbnb-Market-Analysis-COVID-19/README.md

 ## Data Modeling
 The goal was to create a model to illustrate what are the features that influence the price in Cambridge Airbnb
 - Split the data into test/train data sets
-- Normalized the data to ensure the variables were interpreted correctly
+- Normalize the data to ensure the variables were interpreted correctly
 - Predicting and obtaining a summary of the Ordinary least squares
 ![](pic/pic11.png)
 ![](pic/pic12.png)